 If you watch closely, you can see him find the dialogue and then begin talking.
 In fact, we allowed him to put on his glasses in the blocking of the scene, so that he could use them to read his lines!
 The most maddening part is that before we actually started filming, this actor said to me, “Keith, I’ll do anything you want me to do today.
 I’ll work as late as I have to to get the scene.
 But, if we have to go into tomorrow, you’ll have to pay me an extra day!”
 Imagine, it was a problem of his own creation and he still had the gall to tell me that I’d have to pay him if we went over!
 We finished with him that day, and put him on a plane out of Hong Kong (and my life) right after that.
 And, I never got to my Thai restaurant.
 There’s no justice in this world.

 We should have utilized Jerry Trimble’s ability more in that one scene.
 Likewise with Vincent Lyn.
 They got more attention with Hong Kong movies, anyway.

-I feel quite sorry for the main fight choreographer (who is known in the West as Tony Leung Siu-Hung) as he never got to work on mainstream Hollywood movies like Corey Yuen (who choreographed Keith Cooke’s first first scene).
+I feel quite sorry for the main fight choreographer (who is known in the West as Tony Leung Siu-Hung) as he never got to work on mainstream Hollywood movies like Corey Yuen (who choreographed Keith Cooke’s first first scene in the movie).